-Easyhaler Salbutamol Sulphate 100 micrograms per actuation inhalation powder.
+Easyhaler Salbutamol Sulfate 100 micrograms per actuation inhalation powder

-Metered dose delivery 100 mcg of Salbutamol per actuation as Salbutamol Sulphate Ph.Eur.
+Metered dose delivery 100 mcg of Salbutamol per actuation as Salbutamol Sulfate Ph.Eur.

 Symptomatic treatment of asthma attacks and exacerbations of asthma in adults and children aged 4 years and over.
 Prevention of exercise-induced bronchospasm or before exposure to a known unavoidable allergen challenge.
 Symptomatic treatment of broncho-asthma and other conditions associated with reversible airways obstruction.